tarampampam/random-user-agent/PRIVACY_POLICY.md

 # Privacy Policy

-Last updated: October 29, 2021
+Last updated: April 18, 2024

 ## Personal data

-Random User-Agent had never collected and will never collect any personal data, browsing history etc.
+Random User-Agent respects your privacy and is committed to protecting any information you share with us.
+We do not collect any personal data or browsing history.

-In future Random User-Agent may collect browser version, platform name and some kinds of user's settings (except blacklist/whitelist rules or any other data which can help identify user).
-This information is needed for decision on implementing new features, removing unused features or suggesting default settings for new users.
-It will happen only with your permission.
+In the future, Random User-Agent may collect anonymized user information, such as the version of the extension installed, whether the extension is enabled, and similar data.
+This information is used solely to understand how users interact with the extension and to improve its features.
+Rest assured that this data cannot be used to identify individual users or track them in any way.

+Any collection of data will occur only with your explicit consent.

 ## Third party services

-Random User-Agent uses Chrome (Chromium) or WebExtensions Storage Sync API for storing user's settings and browser's Web Storage API (localStorage) for storing user's Developer Tools fixes.
+Random User-Agent utilizes Chrome (Chromium) or WebExtensions Storage Sync API for storing user settings and the browser's Web Storage API (localStorage) for storing Developer Tools fixes.